lukeross/scrapbook/code-review.md

 ### Functionality

 Does the code provide the required functionality?
 Is it sufficiently robust, with appropriate error-handling?
+Does it break any existing functionality?

-### Style
+### Style and standards

 Does the code style meet your workplace's _published_ code style guide?
 Does the code meet the expected style for the programming language?
+Does the code tick the standards for aspects such as test coverage?
 In existing codebases, does the style broadly follow the rest of the codebase without being too jarring?
-Excessively repetitive code also falls under this heading.

 ### Security